Inference for Interval-Identified Parameters Selected from an Estimated Set: Finite Sample Performance of Confidence Intervals

 \section{Finite Sample Performance of Confidence Intervals}

 Moving now to a context in which the object of interest is selected from the data, we compare the finite sample performance of our conditional, projection and hybrid CIs again in the setting of the Manski bounds example of Section \ref{sec:simple example}.
 In this case, we are interested in inference on the average potential outcome $W(\hat d)$ for $W(d)=\mathbb{E}[Y(d)]$, where interest arises either in the average potential outcome for treatment ($\hat d=1$) or control ($\hat d=0$) depending upon which has the largest estimated lower bound:~$\hat d=\argmax_{d\in\{0,1\}}\widehat L(d)$.
-This form of $\hat d$ corresponds to case 1.~of Proposition \ref{prop: selection rule} and we use the corresponding result of the proposition to specify $\hat\gamma_L(\hat d)$ and $\hat\gamma_U(d)$ in the construction of the conditional and hybrid CIs.
+This form of $\hat d$ corresponds to case 1.~of Proposition \ref{prop: selection rule} and we use the corresponding result of the proposition to specify $\hat\gamma_L(\hat d)$ and $\hat\gamma_U(\hat d)$ in the construction of the conditional and hybrid CIs.
+We report analogous simulation results for the dynamic treatment regime example in Appendix \ref{sec: additional simulation} with $\hat p$ generated from a multinomial, rather than normal, distribution.

 For the same DGPs as in Section \ref{sec: power comp}, we compute the unconditional coverage frequencies of the conditional, projection and hybrid CIs as well as that of the conventional CI based upon the normal distribution.
 These coverage frequencies are reported in Table \ref{table:cov freqs}.
-Consistent with the asymptotic results of Theorems \ref{thm: cond'l coverage for cond'l bounds}--\ref{thm: uncond'l coverage for hybrid bounds}, the conditional, projection and hybrid CIs all have correct coverage for all DGPs and the modest sample size of $n=100$.
+Consistent with the asymptotic results of Theorems \ref{thm: cond'l coverage for cond'l bounds}, \ref{thm: uncond'l coverage for proj bounds} and \ref{thm: uncond'l coverage for hybrid bounds}, the conditional, projection and hybrid CIs all have correct coverage for all DGPs and the modest sample size of $n=100$.
 Also consistent with Theorem \ref{thm: uncond'l coverage for proj bounds}, we note that the projection CI tends to be conservative with true coverage above the nominal level of 95\%.
 Finally, we note that the conventional CI can substantially under-cover, consistent with the discussion in Section \ref{sec: std inf fail}.